kazuke353/Magnus/README.md

         API_KEY="YOUR_TRADING_212_API_KEY"
         ```
 4.  **Database Setup:** The SQLite database (`magnus.db`) will be automatically created in the `./data/` directory on the first run if it doesn't exist.
-5.  **(Optional) Chat Backend:** This application interacts with a separate backend (likely FastAPI) for chat functionality.
+5.  **(Optional) Chat Backend:** This application interacts with a separate backend (using FastAPI) for chat functionality.
 Ensure that backend server is running (typically on `http://localhost:8000` or `http://127.0.0.1:8000` based on the code).

 ## Running the App